mailjet/laravel-mailjet/README.md

 ]
 ```

-* In the services.php file
+* In the services.php file:

 ```php
 mailjet' => [